rogervaas/keycloak-authz/README.md

 * urn:photoz.com/dev/scopes/album/view
 * urn:photoz.com/dev/scopes/album/delete

-The authorization requirements for this example application are based on the following premises:
+The authorization requirements for this example application are based on the following assumptions:

-* By default, any regular user can perform any operation on their albums resources.
+* By default, any regular user can perform any operation on his resources.
 Here we are considering policies based on the resource type.

     * For instance, Alice can create, view and delete her albums.
 In this case, the policy that applies to the *create* scope is defined on the resource type level.

-* Only the owner of a album can delete it.
-Here we are considering policies based on a resource instance, in other words, a album which is owned by an user.
+* Only the album's owner can delete it.
+Here we are considering policies based on a resource instance, in other words, an album which is owned by an user.

     * For instance, only Alice can delete her album.
-Even administrators can not delete users albums.
-In this case, the policy that applies to the *delete* scope is enforced on resource instances.
+Even administrators can not delete users' albums.
+In this case, the policy that applies to the *delete* scope is enforced on each resource instance.

-* Only administrators can access the Administrative API (which basically provides ways to query albums for all users)
+* Only administrators can access the Administration API (which basically provides ways to query albums for all users)

-That said, this application will show you how to use the AuthZ Server to define policies involving:
+That said, this application will show you how to use the AuthZ Server to define policies using:

 * Role-based Access Control
 * Attribute-based Access Control
 * Rule-based policies using JBoss Drools
+* Rule-based policies using JavaScript

-It also provides some background on how you can actually protect your JAX-RS endpoints using a *enforcer*.
+It also provides some background on how you can actually protect your JAX-RS endpoints using a *policy enforcer*.

 ### Create the Example Realm and a Resource Server